winston1017/Platformer/README.md

 **TODO (PRIORITIZED):**

+NEW: Scrolling damage text (DONE)

+NEW: Raining reward for knock offs (DONE)

-NEW: SCROLLING DAMAGE TEXT (DONE)
+NEW: Jump mechanics improved (DONE)

 Melee and ranged attacks do different damage

-Joystick control and re-arrange button layout
+Joystick control and re-arrange button layout (DONE)

 Background change by score